Metallic Epoxy Flooring Vancouver, BC

 01 — Site assessment and slab evaluation

 We confirm scope, slab condition, and finish goals.
-We also identify bonding risks like old sealers, contamination, and moisture.
+We also identify bonding risks like old sealers, contamination, moisture, and previous coatings.

 - Measure and confirm project scope